Player Guide

 Bot Match

-Play against an AI opponent.
-The bot draws tiles, places words, buys power-ups, and scores just like a human player.
+Play against a bot.
+It draws tiles, places words, buys powers, and scores just like a human player.

-• Three difficulty levels: Rookie (easier), Wordsmith (balanced, default), Alfa (hardest)
+• Four difficulty levels: Rookie (easiest), Wordsmith (balanced, default), Wordsmith+ (strategic), Alfa (hardest)

 • Higher difficulty means smarter word choices and longer think time